 Amazing swimming exercises for the residents of best assisted living in San Antonio

 Water jogging is a great cardio exercise that helps to improve blood flow and the heart’s pumping.
-This in turn increases energy levels and reduces the risk of heart attack.
-It is done in a similar manner to water walking with the waist submerged in water.
-You then jog steadily at a speed you are comfortable with.
+This, in turn, increases energy levels and reduces the risk of heart attack.
+It is done similarly to water walking with the waist submerged in water.
+You then jog steadily at speed you are comfortable with.
 The exercise is also good for leg muscles.

 Resistance kicking is as good as water jogging in terms of effectiveness.
 You can do it by holding out a kickboard in front of you then kicking it back and forth repeatedly while in the pool.

-This is a very effective form of posture exercise.
-However, it should be done appropriately so as to get the ultimate benefits.
+This is a very useful form of posture exercise.
+However, it should be done appropriately to get the ultimate benefits.
 It should be done by walking straight all around the pool; just like walking on land; with the waist submerged in water.
-Walking on tip toes should be avoided.
+Walking on tiptoes should be avoided.

 In this case, you have to begin in deep water with only the head and neck above water.
-Thereafter, have your arms raised outside the water surface and move them in forward circular motions.
-Maintain the circular motion for about 20 seconds and switch your motions backward.
+After that, have your arms raised outside the water surface and move them in forwarding circular motions.
+Maintain the circular motion for about 20 seconds and switch your movements backward.
 Arm circles help to strengthen your arm muscles.

 Standing water push-ups

-Staying fit can help you to live a longer healthy life.
-Swimming is remarkably fun and a good way to work out by people across all age groups.
+Staying fit can help you to live a long healthy life.
+Swimming is remarkably fun and an excellent way to work out by people across all age groups.
 Thus, seniors should include more swimming exercises in their work out routine to strengthen their muscles, improve their cardiovascular health, and increase balance.